LawrenceWarren/KoMo2/README.md

 #### Libraries

-_KoMo2_ is implemented using _GTKMM_, a C++ implementation of the popular GUI library _GTK-3_.
-This in turn has many of it's own dependencies - a full list can be found [here](https://developer.gnome.org/gtkmm-tutorial/stable/sec-installation-dependencies.html.en).
+_KoMo2_ is implemented using _GTKMM_, a C++ implementation of the popular GUI library _GTK+_. _GTKMM_ in turn has many of it's own dependencies - a full list can be found [here](https://developer.gnome.org/gtkmm-tutorial/stable/sec-installation-dependencies.html.en).

 These libraries are popular and compiled versions can likely be found on your Linux distributions package manager.
 For instance, in the following distributions you can execute the following commands: